Security And Adoption Boundary

 Operational checks

-Before moving beyond a single-user proof, archive the profile-specific security and supply-chain evidence for the environment you will actually deploy:
+Before moving beyond a single-user proof, archive the profile-specific security and supply-chain evidence for the environment you will actually deploy.
+Treat a clean strict report plus profile-specific SBOM and vulnerability evidence as the documented go gate for hardened shared/team use:

 uv --preview-features extra-build-dependencies run agilab security-check --profile shared --json > security-check.json